AstroBookings/.github/profile/README.md

 I am Alberto Basalo, a seasoned (**LII** years old, almost from the Roman numerals era 🏛️) advisor, consultor and instructor for programmers.

-I am focused on coding best practices, testing, and software architecture, with a special bias for the JavaScript ecosystem.
+I am focused on coding best practices, testing, and software architecture, with a special bias for the `TypeScript` ecosystem.

 I am glad to take you with me, hope I can help you to _develop your dream trip._